 Our mission is to improve the quality of life of the citizens of Bernalillo County by reducing crime through the thoughtful enforcement of the law and the development of a criminal justice system that reflects the values and priorities of this community.

-The 2nd Judicial District Attorney’s Office serves victims of crime in the Bernalillo County area by prosecuting offenders on behalf of the State of New Mexico.
+The Bernalillo County District Attorney’s Office serves victims of crime in the Bernalillo County area by prosecuting offenders on behalf of the State of New Mexico.
 The office consists of 4 different divisions: Major Crimes, General Crimes, Juvenile Crimes, and Metro Court.
 We are a team of attorneys, paralegals, investigators, victim advocates, and legal support staff who are all dedicated to making this community safer.

 The attorney responsible for presenting the case against an individual accused of breaking the law.
 All the attorneys at the DA’s office are prosecutors.